complxalgorithm/TweetKeywordMapper/README.md

 ```
 git clone https://github.com/complxalgorithm/TweetKeywordMapper.git
 ```
 Next, set the workspace of your project (i.e., your ArcGIS Pro project) within the <em>constants_TEMP.py</em> file.
 Your workspace can either be within the TweetKeywordMapper directory that you downloaded, or in a different directory.

 You then need to set the name of the default CSV/XLSX file.
 This file should be located within the TweetKeywordMapper directory.
+You can use either of the sample files that are included, just make sure to move the one you want to use into the root project directory.

 #### Install Requirements
 You can install all modules other than ArcPy by running the following command within the TweetKeywordMapper directory: